 Most of us know SEO is important, and we need to post regularly on Facebook or Twitter.
 But what we sometimes forget to ask is how the elements work together and what we’re trying to achieve, not just now but in the future.

-The 6 th century philosopher-general, Sun Tzu, is largely credited with writing The Art of War.
-A favorite with many military specialists over the years, it has also been more recently applied to a variety of business practices, including the digital arena.
+The sixth-century philosopher/general, Sun Tzu, is credited with writing The Art of War.
+A favourite with many military specialists over the years, it has also been applied to a variety of business practices, including in the digital arena.

 Are you at war?
 Obviously not.